flux-framework/flux-core/doc/man3/flux_msg_handler_create.rst

 CAVEATS
 =======

-Although it is possible to register a message handler in a given `flux_t` handle for any topic string, :man1:`flux-broker` does not automatically route matching requests or events to the handle.
+Although it is possible to register a message handler in a given :type:`flux_t` handle for any topic string, :man1:`flux-broker` does not automatically route matching requests or events to the handle.